 We have given a rating of 5/5 to the DiamondClean Smart.

 Performance and daily use of this brush are fantastic, it really sets the bar high and shows what is possible with neat innovative touches.
-We actually rate it as the best electric toothbrush to buy if money isn’t an issue.
+We rate it as the best smart toothbrush.

 The problem here is predominantly price.